How To Prepare For A Career Discussion With Your Boss

 What is your long-term career objective?

 This response highlights your ultimate career growth objective.
 Some people do not know what this is, but if you do, it is important to share it with your manager.
-This helps your career plan to be tailored toward reaching your ultimate career goals.
+This helps you tailor your career plan toward reaching your ultimate career goals.

 Questions For Planning Career Growth